Gender Equality Act 2020

 What difference will we make?

-- The Bill will contribute to eliminating the gender pay gap in the Victorian public sector, as well as universities and councils, through addressing its key drivers, such as access to and uptake of flexible work arrangements, gendered workplace segregation and women’s representation and participation in the workforce.
+- The Act seeks to eliminate the gender pay gap in the Victorian public sector, as well as universities and councils, by addressing its key drivers, such as access to and uptake of flexible work arrangements, gendered occupational and industrial segregation, women’s representation in leadership positions and increased participation in the workforce.

-- Agencies that fall within scope of the Bill will have a better understanding of the drivers of workplace gender inequality and will be in a position to develop and implement strategies and measures to improve gender equality in the workplace.
+- Agencies that fall within scope of the Act will have a better understanding of the drivers of workplace gender inequality, which are linked to drivers of gendered violence, and are required to implement strategies and measures to improve gender equality in the workplace.

-- The Bill will result in better policies, programs and service delivery that more effectively meet community needs, support better outcomes for people of all genders that are more cost-effective in the long-term
+- Undertaking gender impact assessments will result in better policies, programs and service delivery that more effectively meet community needs, support better outcomes for people of all genders, and are more cost-effective in the long-term.
+This is an ongoing obligation that must be undertaken across all defined entities when developing or reviewing program, policy or service or any that are up for review.

-- By addressing workplace gender equality, the Bill will lead to improved social outcomes, particularly in terms of preventing violence against women and girls, social inclusion and health and wellbeing.
+- By addressing workplace gender inequality, the Act will lead to improved social outcomes, particularly in terms of preventing violence against women and girls, social inclusion and health and wellbeing.